ananyas168/BNPP-Project/README.md

 # BNPP-Project
 This repo contains the code that I submited to outcoder.ai Genhack AI Competition on Generative Financial Modelling  of Financial Dataset.
-Our model was ranked under top 10 position out 1000 other Participants.
+Our model was ranked under top 10 out 1000 other Participants.

 # Top 10 | Genhack AI Competition | Generative Financial Modelling | Outcoder.ai & BNP Paribas